 Emmy Award-winning actress Nancy Cartwright is best known as the voice of “Bart Simpson,” but she also voices “Ralph Wiggum,” “Nelson Muntz,” “Todd Flanders” and various other residents of Springfield.
-She was nominated for a 2017 Emmy Award for Outstanding Character Voice-Over Performance.
+She was nominated for an Emmy Award for Outstanding Character Voice-Over Performance in 2020 and 2017.

 In addition to her work on THE SIMPSONS, Cartwright voiced “Rufus the Naked Mole Rat” in the animated series “Kim Possible,” and “Todd Daring” in “The Replacements.”
 With more than two decades of voice-over experience, Cartwright has voiced various other animated series, including “Rugrats,” “Richie Rich,” “Animaniacs,” “Pinky and the Brain,” “The Critic,” “God, the Devil and Bob,” “Mike, Lu & Og” and Chuck Jones’ “Timberwolf.”
 Cartwright has had numerous roles in films and television series, including “Fame,” “Empty Nest,” “Cheers,” “The Fresh Prince of Bel-Air,” “Twilight Zone: The Movie,” “Godzilla,” “Marian Rose White” and “The Simpsons Movie.”